 Of the millions of applications received by the Social Security Administration (SSA) each year, only 30% are approved at the initial stage of the application process.
 What happens to the remaining 70%?
-If you choose to move forward in order to receive Social Security Disability benefits, you must appeal the decision that was made during this initial stage.
+If you choose to move forward in the Social Security Disability claims process, you must appeal the decision that was made during this initial stage.
 This is why understanding the application and appeal process can make this process of applying for benefits clearer and less stressful.

 If you have been going through the long and tedious process of appealing your denied claim and you have also been denied at the hearing stage (Stage 3) of the appeal process, you still have a chance.
 The next stage of the appeal process is to go before the Appeals Council in hopes of having your Social Security Disability claim approved or at least looked at one more time.

-Let’s look at how we arrived at this stage, Appeals Council, Appeal #3:
+Let’s look at how we arrived at this stage, the Social Security Disability claims process Appeals Council, Appeal #3: